alanwunsche/agentware-book/Chapter-1.md

 What is obvious now in hindsight is that 2023 ushered in a new category of "Agentware", a full suite of software infrastructure and front end tools stack that made AI digital workers and digital assistants possible.
 Agentware would come to include open source LLMs that were fine-tuned to accomplish a specific domain specific task such as marketing or finance.

 ### Orchestrating A Symphony of Copilots
-As Ana sips her morning coffee today, the overnight analytics echo the symphony of orchestrated efforts between her human team and their AI empployees.
+As Ana sips her morning coffee in 2030, the overnight analytics echo the symphony of orchestrated efforts between her human team and their AI empployees.
 Each sector of MarketSphere, from marketing to cybersecurity, hums with the melody of innovation, driving the narrative forward towards a future where human-AI collaboration is not just a possibility, but a reality forging a new era of digital commerce.

 In the bustling heart of MarketSphere, Marketing Agents craft dynamic campaigns that resonate across diverse customer segments, their creative prowess fine-tuned with every byte of real-time data.
 The Customer Service Agents, ever-vigilant, ensure a seamless shopping experience, evolving with each interaction to better serve their customers.